We are temporarily closed. Sign up to our emails for updates.

 Jacobello adapts the tradition by including the Cross, painted in blue, behind Christ – a reminder of the Crucifixion.
 The uppermost crossbar contains the damaged remains of a gilded inscription: INRI (the Greek abbreviation for ’Jesus of Nazareth, King of the Jews').
 It is connected to the main part of the Cross with what looks like a narrow tree branch.
 This was supposed to remind worshippers of the Tree of Life, which represents eternal life, recalling the Tree of Life in the Garden of Eden, where humankind existed before sin.
 The message is that Christ’s Crucifixion and death caused the forgiveness of humanity.

-Jacobello also includes angels with thuribles – perfume burners swung on chains – as a way of honouring Christ’s body.
+Jacobello also includes angels with thuribles, perfume burners swung on chains, as a way of honouring Christ’s body.
 Their robes are not painted but rather patterned using a technique called stippling: the gold was stamped with lots of tiny dotted indentations.
 This created a dense texture that would have sparkled in candlelight.
-If you look closely you can see that the angels are hovering above little clouds, now quite damaged, painted with expensive ultramarine paint.
+Close examination reveals that the angels are hovering above little clouds, now quite damaged, painted with expensive ultramarine paint.